YuChuang1205/Remote-sensing-cage-segmentation-MaskRCNN/README.md

-paper:  Segmentation and density statistics of mariculture cages from remote sensing images using mask R-CNN.
+paper: **Segmentation and density statistics of mariculture cages from remote sensing images using mask R-CNN**.
 [链接](https://www.researchgate.net/publication/351315048_Segmentation_and_Density_Statistics_of_Mariculture_Cages_from_Remote_Sensing_Images_Using_Mask_R-CNN)
 "train_model.py" is the file that performs the training.
 "test_model.py" is the file that executes the test.